Mitsubishi Minicab: Nissan Clipper

 Mitsubishi also manufactured a badge-engineered version of the Minicab pickup on behalf of Nissan, which sold it as the Nissan Clipper (a badge originally used on a larger range of Prince and Nissan trucks).
 The trucks were called NT100 Clippers, and vans were NV100s.
 The Minicab/Clipper competed in the Japanese market with the Honda Acty, Subaru Sambar, Daihatsu Hijet, and Suzuki Carry.
 The Minicab and Clipper were both facelifted in July 2012, to meet new safety regulations.
 Following Mitsubishi's announcement that they would stop manufacturing their own kei trucks for 2014, Nissan stopped selling the rebadged Minicab in November 2013.
 Since then, both Mitsubishi and Nissan rely on the Suzuki Carry/Every range for their entry in the keitora class.
 In 2024, the badge-engineered version of the Minicab was revived as the electric vehicle version of the Clipper Minivan.

 Seventh generation

-The seventh-generation Mitsubishi Minicab is a rebadged Suzuki Carry or Every; it was introduced in February 2014.
+The seventh-generation Mitsubishi Minicab is a rebadged Suzuki Carry or Every; it was introduced in 27 February 2014.
 The vans (DS64V) were available for only one year, as the Every on which they were based was just about to be replaced.
 Mitsubishi also offered the more passenger-oriented Suzuki Every Wagon (same chassis code), differing mostly in terms of equipment and engines, but with a redesigned rear, reviving the Mitsubishi Town Box badge, which had lain dormant for a few years.
 The truck range (chassis code DS16T) remains in production as a result of Suzuki deciding to let the two model lines diverge.

+A facelift was occurred in February 2026.